brown-band/website/README.md

   - If you’re seeing unexpected behavior because people are graduating on or after 2100, I’m sorry. (actually I’m probably dead and therefore not capable of being sorry)
 - `bio`: bio provided by the person.
 Markdown is supported, so make sure to escape any special characters with a `\` (check by running `pnpm start` and then visiting http://localhost:8080/leadership/ to see if there’s anything that needs changing)

+Upload the images under `assets/images/people` with the appropriate name.
+It uses the `person.name` field put through [slugify](https://slugify.online/) with dashes.
+You can use that link to debug if the image is not showing up.
+Also, ask people to send you their images cropped the way that they want via email.

 For section leaders and appointed positions, provide the following properties:

 - `name`: the name of the position.
 Markdown is supported.